iris-sast/iris/docs/adding_cwes.md

 For the examples, you will need to provide sources and sinks.
 A CodeQL source is a value that an attacker can use for malicious operations within a system.
 A CodeQL sink is a program point that accepts a malicious source, and ends up using the malicious data.
 You can use the [Github Advisory Database](https://github.com/advisories) to find examples of the CWE.
 Or the definition may provide common abstractions which you can then search for Java's most used libraries for the related abstraction.

+6. Add a hint related to CWE for contextual analysis prompt in [`prompts.py`](../src/prompts.py).
+Hints are stored in `POSTHOC_FILTER_HINTS`.
+The key should be the CWE number and the value include sentences that describe extra details to look out for when detecting the CWE.
+Sites that have definitions for the CWE will often have more specific guidance on the CWE.

-6. After adding to the `queries.py` file - test out the query.
+6. Test out the query.
 You can provide the --test-run parameter when running `neusym_vul.py` to see if the CodeQL queries compile.
-Afterwards, you can try a test run with a small model on one of the Java projects.
+Afterwards, you can try a test run with a small model on one of the Java projects associated with the CWE.
+The [GitHub Advisory Database](https://github.com/advisories) is an easy way to find a vulnerable project given the CWE.